-Paper examines the illusion of the scintillating gridDecember 19th, 2012 in Psychology & Psychiatry /
+Paper examines the illusion of the scintillating gridDecember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—The fascinating but deeply weird illusion of the scintillating grid, where the grid appears to sparkle, has been shown to be more sparkly when you view it with both eyes rather than one eye.